peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

 specific application to get access to their files as an optimization for the user experience.

-# Application Launch
+# Launching Applications

-The applications are launched from the portal by providing it with additional parameters in the fragment part of the URL.
-There are two parameters
+The applications can be launched by providing it with additional parameters in the fragment part of the URL.
+There are two parameters specified:
-specified:

 * `storage_root` - URL pointing to the *storageRoot*
 * `authorize_endpoint` - URL pointing to the OAuth authorize endpoint